solmazsm/NexusIndex/README.md

 # NexusIndex
-This folder contains all the necessary implementation.

- We Propose NexusIndex framework integrates advanced NLP models with a neural network classifier, providing a comprehensive system for fake news detection.
- NexusIndexModel, which you describe as a neural network with three fully connected layers and sigmoid activation.

 # Dataset
 NexusIndex Dataset: The NexusIndex dataset is a collection of news articles that have been indexed using vector embeddings for efficient search and retrieval.
 It contains a vast array of articles spanning various topics and sources, providing researchers with a rich corpus for exploration and analysis.

 The dataset encompasses news articles from multiple sources, including but not limited to those compiled by the WELFake and the All the News dataset.

 # Download Dataset
 Instructions on how to download the dataset can be found here.